Summary of the Q1 report:

-In the first quarter of 2021, the number of consumers attempting to acquire credit in three different forms – Personal Finance, Credit Card, or Mortgage increased moderately in overall with the rate of +11%.
-The largest increase was in mortgage applications which increased by +15% with the highest increase of +46% in the Coastal region.
-Personal finance applications increased by +11% whereas credit card applications decreased by -30%.
+In the first quarter of 2022, the number of consumers attempting to acquire credit in three different forms – Personal Finance, Credit Card, or Mortgage increased in overall with the rate of 17%.
+The rise was found in mortgage application which rose by 24% with the largest rise of +46% in the Tonle Sap region.
+Nevertheless, credit card application and personal finance rose by +0.2% and +16%, respectively.

 Consumer Credit Performance: